 Your body uses CoQ10 faster than it can produce it.
 So you need supplemental CoQ10 either from food or a supplement.
 You can get CoQ10 from eating fatty fish, beef, poultry, nuts, seeds and oils.

-CoQ10 provides fuel for the mitochondria in your cells.
-Mitochondria are the tiny power plants that energize each cell.
+CoQ10 assists with ATP production that take place within mitochondria in each of your brain cells.
+Mitochondria are the tiny power plants that are the most fundamental source of cellular energy production.
 And your brain has a higher concentration of mitochondria in each cell than most other organs.

 CoQ10 is also a powerful antioxidant.
 It protects your cells from free radical damage.
 Oxidative damage has been implicated in several neurodegenerative diseases including Alzheimer’s, Parkinson’s, Huntington’s, and Lou Gehrig (ALS) disease.[ii]